CyBear-Jinni/cbj_app/README.md

 Move google-services.json to
 SmartHome/FlutterApp/cybear_jinni_flutter/cybear_jinni_flutter/android/app/google-services.json

-**Smart Device**
+2. Copy the following fields values from the google-services.json: project_id, current_key

-1. Insert your FireBase Project Id and FireBase Api Key into constant_credentials.dart .
+ into fireBaseProjectId and fireBaseApiKey respectively in the file smart_client.dart Path to file: /home/guy/Documents/programming/git/SmartHome/FlutterApp/cybear_jinni_flutter/cybear_jinni_flutter/lib/objects/smart_device/client/smart_client.dart

-Open the google-services.json from part one in the Flutter steps, and copy the values of the variables from "project_id" and "current_key" into the into the values of the variables fireBaseProjectId and fireBaseApiKey respectively in the file SmartHome/SmartDevice/SmartDeviceDart/lib/core/constant_credentials.dart
+3. Insert userEmail and userPassword from the firebase into the file smart_client.dart

 The code is based on DDD (Domain-Driven Design) principles, you can learn it from [here](https://www.youtube.com/watch?v=RMiN59x3uH0&list=PLB6lc7nQ1n4iS5p-IezFFgqP6YvAJy84U).